"Zechariah his father, filled with the Holy Spirit, uttered this prophecy..." —Luke 1:67

 Nathan heard about David's plan of building God a house.
 He went to sleep that night and woke up laboring to give birth to the greatest prophecy of the old covenant, the establishing of David's house forever (2 Sm 7:16).

 You have reached the full term of Advent pregnancy.
-Expect to go into labor soon and deliver the Word made flesh.
+Expect to go into labor soon and deliver the prophetic Word.

 The Nihil Obstat ("Permission to Publish") is a declaration that a book or pamphlet is considered to be free of doctrinal or moral error.
 It is not implied that those who have granted the Nihil Obstat agree with the contents, opinions, or statements expressed.